-ARTICLE 31 - RESIDENT/REMOTE DEPUTY PAY
+ARTICLE 26 - RESIDENT/REMOTE DEPUTY PAY

-Effective July 4, 2022, employees who are assigned as resident Deputies, regardless of Departmental rank, to the Incline sub-station and who reside at Incline Village, Crystal Bay, Brockway, Kings Beach, Agate Bay, Carnelian Bay, Cedar Flats, Tahoe City, or Tahoe Vista, shall be paid an assignment differential of four hundred dollars (\$400.00) biweekly, to compensate for increased cost of living.
+Effective July 4, 2022, employees who are assigned as resident Deputies, regardless of Departmental rank, to the Incline sub-station, and who reside at Incline Village, Crystal Bay, Brockway, Kings Beach, Agate Bay, Carnelian Bay, Cedar Flats, Tahoe City or Tahoe Vista, shall be paid an assignment differential of four hundred dollars (\$400.00) biweekly, to compensate for increased cost of living.
 Employees who are assigned as resident Deputies, regardless of Departmental rank, to Gerlach shall be paid an assignment differential of one hundred fifteen dollars and sixty-three cents (\$115.63) biweekly, to compensate for the remote assignment.
 A deputy assigned to a remote location for less than two (2) weeks will receive remote assignment pay on a prorated basis.

-Effective 2023, and each year thereafter, the foregoing assignment differential amounts shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
-Refer to Exhibit C for a historical listing of annual percentages.
+Effective 2023, and each year thereafter, the foregoing assignment differential amounts shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index - Urban Wage Earners and Clerical Workers (CPI-U) for the prior calendar year.
+(Revised 7-01-22)

-Effective July 4, 2022, employees who are assigned as remote Deputies to the Incline sub-station who do not reside there, use their personal vehicle to travel to and from work, and who do not have access to a County vehicle shall receive one hundred fifty dollars (\$150.00) transportation allowance per pay period.
+Effective July 4, 2022, employees who are assigned as remote Deputies to the Incline substation who do not reside there, use their personal vehicle for travel to and from work, and who do not have access to a County vehicle shall receive one hundred fifty dollars (\$150.00) transportation allowance per pay period.

 Effective 2023, and each year thereafter, the foregoing transportation allowance amount shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
-Refer to Exhibit C for a historical listing of annual percentages.
+(Revised 7-01-22)